This Greek Lentil Orzo Salad a nutritious and economical way to enjoy fresh vegetables and lentils. It’s make ahead too!

 From dips to soups to even desserts (?!?), lentils are a pretty versatile legume and I’ll admit I was much more intrigued to give them a try after attending that conference way back when.
 Plus, knowing that they are packed with nutrition is an extra bonus!
 Just 100 grams of green lentils has a whole day’s worth of fiber, more potassium than a large banana and are an excellent source of folate, iron, manganese and protein, too.
 I have mostly used them in savory dishes but I think trying to incorporate them in sweet dishes might be something worth trying!

 I will have to say I have also discovered not all lentils are equal.
 Prior to cooking with the green lentils used in this recipe, I had previously only had brown lentils.
 I’m not sure if it was how I cooked them or what, but I had mushy, kind of yucky tasting results and that kept me from trying them again.
 The color of the lentils makes a different and the green ones have a sort of nutty flavor.
 Plus I followed directions a little better this time to cook them properly!
 And the extra bonus?
 Lentils are an economical choice at about 10-15 cents per quarter cup serving each.

 At the conference, we got a copy of their cookbook (you can also find lots of recipes online).
 I adapted a recipe found in that cookbook to create this delicious Greek Lentil and Orzo Salad to share with you all.
 We love anything with Greek style flavors and this salad delivers!
 Packed not only with lentils but also tomatoes, cucumbers, purple onions, feta cheese and more, it comes together quickly and is easy to make ahead.
-We love Greek foods in our family and this was a winner.
-It is a satisfying and delicious vegetarian salad that is perfect as a side or light main dish.
-I hope you give it a try!
+I love make ahead salads like this Pepperoni Pizza Pasta Salad or Simple Ham and Broccoli Pasta Salad.
+We love Greek foods in our family and this dish was a winner.